 Notes on Individual Services

-If a user has table-level SQL privileges on data, then InterSystems IRIS automatically grants an authenticated user the %Service_SQL:Use privilege for the duration of the connection.
+For the %Service_Bindings service, there are a pair of resources that manage access: the %Service_Object resource and the %Service_SQL resource.
+Once a user has authenticated, these two resources control whether data is accessible to the user as either objects or SQL respectively.
+(If a user has table-level SQL privileges on data, then InterSystems IRIS automatically grants an authenticated user the %Service_SQL:Use privilege for the duration of the connection.)

 %Service_Console and %Service_Terminal